 Which seminar do I choose?
 Should I take one in my major?

 First year seminars are NOT major specific, in fact they have nothing to do with your major.
 You may note that seminars are "housed" in academic departments - this only reflects the professor teaching the course and not the actual content of the course.
 For example, a seminar in computer science is actually about knitting and community.
-Students should read the course description carefully and pick a seminar topic that they are interested in studying.
+Students should read the course description carefully and pick a seminar topic that they are interested in studying as the seminar topic may not have anything to do with the major department where it is housed.
 The first year seminar is NOT an introduction to your major.

 How do I know if the seminar will fit in my schedule?

-FYE recommends that students select a first year seminar FIRST and then build their class schedule around that course.
+FYE recommends that students select a first year seminar FIRST and then your fall schedule will be built around that course.
 Because the seminar is topic-based, students will want to be in a class that interests them and then select other courses after that.
-For students entering in the fall, FYE strongly recommends that you select your seminar during the advance process from April 1 - June 4 as topics fill up quickly.

 When do seminars meet?

-First year seminars are like any other academic course you take at the university - some seminars meet once a week for 2 hours and 40 minutes (with a break) while other seminars meet twice a week (Monday and Wednesday OR Tuesday and Thursday) for an hour and 15 minutes each.
+First year seminars are like any other academic course you take at the university - some seminars meet once a week for 2 hours and 40 minutes (with a break) while other seminars meet twice a week (Wednesdays & Fridays OR Tuesdays & Thursdays) for an hour and 15 minutes each.
 In addition, some seminars have additional outside of class requirements which are outlined in the syllabus.
 This is normal for many courses at Salem State University as you will be required to do homework, projects, or activities in addition to the time you spend in class.
-For example, the whale watching class requires students to go on a whale watching excursion on a Saturday.
+For example, when the seminar on whale ecology was held, it required students to go on a whale watching excursion on a Saturday.
 Other seminars involve field trips, community service projects, and attendance at campus events.
 These will be outlined on the syllabus that is handed out on the first day of class.

 What if I end up not getting into a seminar for the fall semester?

-If there are no seats available for first-year students during the fall semester, students will register for a spring first year seminar as their first course before building the rest of their schedule.
-The first year experience office will email students in October with the process and spring seminar list.
+If for some reason there are no seats available for first-year students during the fall semester, students will register for a spring first year seminar as their first course before building the rest of their schedule.
+If this does happen, the first year experience office will email students in October with the process and spring seminar list.
+This rarely happens however as the university offers enough seats for students to select from.
+It should be noted that students will want to select their seminar early to have the best possible range of options (topics to choose from).
+Students who wait until orientation often find that their choices are limited.

 Is there a book required for the first year seminar?

 Each professor assigns specific books related to the class topic.
-Some professor have fewer books in exchange for participating in/buying a ticket for a particular activity, event, or field trip.
-This will be outlined on the syllabus that you receive on the first day of class.
+Some professors have fewer books in exchange for participating in/buying a ticket for a particular activity, event, or field trip.
+Specific book information will be available to view in Navigator in August and/or outlined on the syllabus that you receive on the first day of class (if it relates to specific activities.)
+Some seminars have required field trips in place of books and students are required to purchase a ticket for a minimal cost in place of buying a book.

 The first year seminar is required for all students so you will be required to register for and complete a seminar your next semester.
 You will not be required to take the same seminar topic.
-Students will receive a hold on their account and before registering for classes will need to meet with the FYE office (information will be emailed to students regarding process and timeline).
-If a student has to repeat the seminar for a third time they will need to first get permission from the Dean (of their particular college/school - Arts & Sciences, Business, Education, Health and Human Services, or Continuing and Professional Studies) before being allowed to register.
-If a student has to repeat the seminar for a fourth time they will need to get permission from the Provost/Academic Vice President.
+Students will receive a hold on their account and before registering for classes, will need to meet with the FYE office (information will be emailed to students regarding process and timeline).
+If a student has to repeat a seminar for the third time, they must get permission from FYE before being allowed to register.
+Students in this scenario should submit the permission form to firstname.lastname@example.org and will then schedule a meeting with the Assistant Dean, Student Success and First Year Experience..
+If a student has to repeat the seminar for a fourth time they will need permission from the Provost/Academic Vice President (using the same form).